 - Got – had closed

 - had already died – saw

-- Leila wished she hadn’t eaten too fatty food.
+- Leila wishes she hadn’t eaten too fatty food.

-- Ali wished he had revised well for the exam.
+- Ali wishes he had revised well for the exam.

-- Moroccan football fans wished the national team had done well in the last African Cup.
+- Moroccan football fans wish the national team had done well in the last African Cup.